When Plateaus Strike

 The answer probably lies somewhere in between.

-As much as we may not like to believe it, our actions are probably at the root of most weight-loss plateaus.
-"Probably about 90 percent of our plateaus are due to 'loosening up,' meaning the half-hour walk, seven days a week becomes a 20-minute walk, four days a week," says Weight Watchers chief scientist, Karen Miller-Kovach, MS, RD.
+As much as we might not like to believe it, our actions are probably at the root of most weight-loss plateaus.
+"Probably about 90 percent of our plateaus are due to 'loosening up,' meaning the half-hour walk, seven days a week becomes a 20-minute walk, four days a week," says Weight Watchers co-chief scientist, Karen Miller-Kovach, MS, RD.
 "It's the little relaxing that does people in."

 The body at work